 Moving to an island and adapting to island life can take a while.
-It may take months or years, but with every island girl there is the moment of self-realisation that you are now an island girl and nothing fazes you anymore.
+It may take months or years, but with every island girl there is the moment of self-realization that you are now an island girl and nothing fazes you anymore.
 You have adapted to your new home and show a few signs of island living.

 Here are my 10 signs you have finally stepped over to the “island side”.